Visit Segesta – Hot Springs

 Situated in western of Sicily, in the province of Trapani, Segesta is a town steeped in history, with several monuments dating back to ancient Greek times.
 There is an amphitheatre and a well-preserved temple on a rocky spur at the top of a hill.

-It’s also clear that Segesta was famous for its thermal baths.
+Segesta was also famous for its thermal baths.
 In fact, classical baths now stand on the archaeological remains of an ancient thermal monument : Roman baths.

-However, the abundance of naturally hot water that gushes out around the paid thermal baths has made it possible to create a free thermal pool in the heart of nature.
+However, the abundance of naturally hot water that gushed out around these paid thermal baths made it possible to build a thermal pool in the middle of nature, with free access.

 Without further ado, let’s discover this enchanting place which, in my opinion, has the most beautiful natural hot springs in Sicily.